isprojects/mstform/README.md

-The `node` argument is the underlying node that the form represents. `path` is a JSON pointer (aka MST node path) to the field that was just changed by the user modifying the form.
+The `node` argument is the underlying node that the form represents. `path` is a JSON pointer (aka MST node path) to the field that was just changed by the user modifying the form. `liveOnly` is a boolean value and is set to `true` before you `invoked` save.
+This can be used to distinguish between "live validations" (which always run) from those that only start running after you attempt a save for the first time.
 The function should return a `ProcessResult` structure.

 The system keeps track of which field paths have been changed by the user.
 It